 As part of establishing a positive classroom climate and creating an environment where students are poised to learn, teachers are faced with the question of how to arrange their students’ desks.
-This decision is a big one as the setup of desks largely determines the way students interact with each other throughout the day, who most often interacts with each other (especially when it comes to setups like group pods), how easily the teacher will be able to circulate to each of the students, and so much more.
+This decision is a big one as the classroom setup largely determines the way students interact with each other throughout the day, who most often interacts with each other (especially when it comes to setups like group pods), how easily the teacher will be able to circulate to each of the students, and so much more.
 Here are some classroom setup ideas that will make students of all ages feel welcomed and inspired.

-When teachers are deciding how to set up the desks in their classroom, they likely have some key goals in mind.
-Perhaps they’re looking to encourage more student collaboration.
+When deciding how to set up the desks in their classroom, you might have some goals in mind.
+Perhaps you’re looking to encourage more student collaboration.
 Or perhaps you’re hoping to minimize the chances of students getting distracted.
-Maybe they want to enable all students to easily see the front of the room, or be able to transition from block to block more easily.
+Maybe you want to enable all students to easily see the front of the room, or be able to transition from block to block more easily.
 Keep reading for ideas from TpT Teacher Authors on ways you can setup your classroom to meet these goals.

-For class discussions, inclusivity, easy viewing of the front of the room, and more.
+The Horseshoe Formation: For class discussions, inclusivity, and easy viewing of the front of the room.

 In a horseshoe formation, the desks are set up in a semicircle so that all of the students face each other, and the teacher can also easily move throughout the room.
-This idea with this type of classroom setup is to encourage discussion between students and the teacher, and can be particularly effective when the teacher is displaying content on a SmartBoard or projector in the front of the room.
+This idea with this type of classroom setup is to encourage discussion between students and the teacher.
+It can also be particularly effective when the teacher is displaying content on a SmartBoard or projector in the front of the room.

 Group pods are a classroom setup that involves grouping three and five student desks together to encourage small group collaboration.
 Of course, this can come with some side talking — so be sure to establish ground rules at the outset.
 An educational consultant and coach, Chrissy Beltran Buzzing With Miss B is a big advocate of this setup.
 “I know it can stress some teachers out, but there is so much value in having kids sit with a group,” she says.
 Chrissy’s reasons for setting up the desks like this are to enable students to be able to have discussions frequently during lessons without having to move or shift direction.
-“When students are in groups, it’s easy to tell them to ‘turn and talk’, ‘think-pair-share’, or ‘turn-and-teach,” she explains.
+“When students are in groups, it’s easy to tell them to ‘turn and talk’, ‘think-pair-share’, or ‘turn-and-teach,’” she explains.
 “The level of engagement bumps WAY up when we give kids time to talk and process with members of a group.”